Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-The source was serendipitously observed using the Hubble Space Telescope (HST) and Spitzer Space Telescope at multiple epochs between 2005 and 2022.
-We analyzed the available HST imaging from 2012 taken with the Advanced Camera for Surveys (ACS; F475W, F814W) and Wide Field Camera 3 (WFC3) in both the UVIS (F336W, F275W) and IR (F110W, F160W) channels as part of the Panochromatic Hubble Andromeda Treasury (PHAT) program\cite{Dalcanton2012} (PID: 12111; PI: J.\ Dalcanton), as well as the 2016 ACS imaging in F625W (PID: 14072; PI: M.\ Boyer) and 2022 WFC3/UVIS imaging in F606W and F814W (PID: 16730; PI: N.\ Lehner).
-We processed the available \textit{HST} images with \texttt{DOLPHOT}\cite{Dolphin2000,Dolphin2016} to obtain PSF-fitting photometry of M31-2014-DS1.
-As inputs to \texttt{DOLPHOT}, we use the CTE-corrected \texttt{flc} frames for ACS/WFC and WFC3/UVIS and \texttt{flt} frames for WFC3/IR downloaded from the Mikulski Archive for Space Telescopes (MAST).
-We employ the same \texttt{DOLPHOT} parameter settings for each camera as used by PHAT\cite{Dalcanton2012,Williams2014}.
+The source was serendipitously observed by the HST and SST at multiple epochs between 2005 and 2022.
+We analyzed the available HST imaging from 2012 taken with the Advanced Camera for Surveys (ACS; F475W, F814W filters) and Wide Field Camera 3 (WFC3) in both the Ultraviolet-Visible (UVIS; F336W, F275W filters) and Infrared (IR; F110W, F160W filters) channels as part of the Panochromatic Hubble Andromeda Treasury (PHAT) program\cite{Dalcanton2012}, as well as the 2016 ACS/Wide Field Camera (WFC) imaging in F625W and 2022 WFC3/UVIS imaging in F606W and F814W.
+We processed the available HST images with \texttt{DOLPHOT}\cite{Dolphin2000,Dolphin2016} to obtain PSF-fitting photometry of M31-2014-DS1.
+As inputs to \texttt{DOLPHOT}, we use the Charge Tranfer Efficiency-corrected \texttt{flc} frames for ACS/WFC and WFC3/UVIS and \texttt{flt} frames for WFC3/IR downloaded from the Mikulski Archive for Space Telescopes.
+We adopt the \texttt{DOLPHOT} parameter settings for each camera as used by PHAT\cite{Dalcanton2012,Williams2014}.
 We ran \texttt{DOLPHOT} separately for each instrument and filter combination over the available epochs, using the drizzled 2012 F814W mosaic as a common reference image for alignment across all runs. \texttt{DOLPHOT} computes and applies aperture corrections to a radius of $0.5$\arcsec\ for the reported photometry.
-We then applied the appropriate corrections to infinite apertures for each instrument and filter combination.\footnote{See \cite{Bohlin2016} for ACS; for WFC3, see \url{https://www.stsci.edu/hst/instrumentation/wfc3/data-analysis/photometric-calibration}} We retrieved Spitzer photometry of the source from 2005 as published in the Spitzer source list\cite{Spitzer2021}.
-The photometry was acquired with the Infrared Array Camera (IRAC\cite{Fazio2004}) in Channels 1 ($3.6\,\mu$m), 2 ($4.5\,\mu$m), 3 ($5.8\,\mu$m) and 4 ($8.0\,\mu$m), and using the Multiband Imaging Photometer for Spitzer (MIPS\cite{Rieke2004}) in Channel 1 ($24.0\,\mu$m).
+We then corrected to infinite apertures for each instrument and filter combination \cite{Bohlin2016,STScI_WFC3_PhotCal_2025}.
+We retrieved SST photometry of the source in 2005 from the Spitzer source list\cite{Spitzer2021}.
+The photometry was acquired with the Infrared Array Camera (IRAC \cite{Fazio2004}) in Channels 1 ($3.6$\,\textmu m), 2 ($4.5$\,\textmu m), 3 ($5.8$\,\textmu m) and 4 ($8.0$\,\textmu m), and using the Multiband Imaging Photometer for Spitzer (MIPS \cite{Rieke2004}) in Channel 1 ($24.0$\,\textmu m).
 We use the measurements from 2012 and 2022 to characterize the progenitor and remnant of M31-2014-DS1, and list them in Table \ref{tab:prog_photo}.